 Jason Hill - Chair of Governors

 Chair of Governors

-I am a co-opted community governor, having been appointed in September 2018.
+I am a community governor, having been appointed in September 2018.

 I am a consultant dermatologist at the Royal Devon and Exeter hospital, and we have two boys at ECC.

 I have 8 years experience as a school governor at a local primary, and have led finance, HR and head teacher appraisal committees as well as acted as vice chair and chair for 2 years respectively.